MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 - Your agents are varied on experience and skill sets.
 - Agents need upper limit on the amount of work assigned to them.
-- Agents work items are of different complexity, originate on different channels.
+- Agents work items are of different complexity and assigned from different channels.
-- Assignment on one channel impacts the assignment of another channel.
+- Assignment on one channel impacts the assignments of another channel.
 For example, agents on phone calls shouldn't be assigned another work.

 > [!IMPORTANT]
 >